roshpoudel/temple_run/README.md

 ## TEMPLE RUN

+If you want to see what it currently looks like, here you go: [link](https://warren.sewanee.edu/pouder0/CS360/Project6_Alpha/dist/)

 To run the program:

 * Make sure you have nodejs installed node -> to do that you can either ```brew install node``` or visit [download nodejs](https://nodejs.org/en)